pydicom/pynetdicom/docs/tutorials/create_scu.rst

     ae = AE()
     ae.add_requested_context('1.2.840.10008.1.1')

-This imports the :class:`AE<ae.ApplicationEntity>` class and creates a new ``AE`` instance, `ae`, then adds a single :doc:`presentation context<../user/presentation>` to it using the :meth:`~ae.ApplicationEntity.add_requested_context` method.
+This imports the :class:`AE<ae.ApplicationEntity>` class, creates a new ``AE`` instance, `ae`, then adds a single :doc:`presentation context<../user/presentation>` to it using the :meth:`~ae.ApplicationEntity.add_requested_context` method.
 All association requests must contain at least one presentation context, and in this case we've added one that proposes the use of the verification service.
-We'll go into presentation contexts and how they're used a bit more later on.
+We'll go into presentation contexts and how they're used to define an association's services a bit more later on.

 .. code-block:: python
    :linenos: